 - Scrape the dough out onto a floured work surface and use a knife or scraper to divide it in half*.
 Shape each piece of dough by folding its four sides under toward the center, then forming it into a ball.
 If the dough feels sticky, dust it with flour.

-- Cover the formed dough balls with an inverted bowl or plastic wrap and let them rest for 30 minutes or up to 3 hours before using.
-(Or, if you’re not making pizza right away, place the balls in separate zip-top bags or airtight containers and store them in the refrigerator for up to 3 days or in the freezer for up to 3 months.)
+- Cover the formed dough balls with an inverted bowl and let them rest for 30 minutes or up to 2 hours before using.
+(Or, if you’re not making pizza right away, place the balls in separate zip-top bags or airtight containers and store them in the refrigerator for up to 3 days or in the freezer for up to 3 months.
+Just make sure you bring the dough back to room temperature before stretching and topping.)

 Notes